hablapps/pairstrading/PostPairsTrading.md

 alphaF: {avg[y]-betaF[x;y]*avg[x]}
 ```

-Finally, we can encapsulate both parameters fitting in just one function `lr_fit`.
-This function only has to apply each fit function to input data
+Finally, we can encapsulate both parameters in just one function called `lr_fit`.
+This function only has to apply each fit function to our input data.

 ```q
 lr_fit:{(alphaF;betaF).\:(x;y)}